Keeping Your Sanity at Christmas

 - Shop online.
 Again, no lineups or stress.
 You can do it in your pjs or while you enjoy some eggnog.
 Have it delivered to your door if possible.

-- If your hosting, take 15-30 minutes to relax with a beverage of your choice before your guests arrive, NO MATTER what state things are in.
+- If you're hosting this Christmas, take at least 15 minutes to relax with a beverage of your choice before your guests arrive, NO MATTER what state things are in.
+This is the most challenging and beneficial tip.
 Wouldn't you feel better as a guest if your host(ess) was calm and dinner was late versus having a stressed out host(ess) serving dinner on time?
 Don't worry about being perfect, it's about spending time with family and friends.

 - It may be too late for this year, but if you're still buying gifts for everyone, consider paring the list down, drawing names, doing a gift exchange game or doing random acts of kindness instead.

 - Traveling?
 I think another list is required!
-Ship gifts, check passports are current, confirm flight information, ensure car is ready (gas up, check tires, washer fluid, oil, wipers, etc.), pack (don't forget your sunscreen and a small Christmas decoration!), find someone to pet sit, take in your mail and shovel your snow.
+Ship gifts, check passports, confirm flight information, ensure car is ready (gas up, check tires, washer fluid, oil, wipers, etc.), pack (don't forget your sunscreen and a small Christmas decoration!), find someone to pet sit, take in your mail and shovel your snow.

 And speaking of the Christmas season, please note that we will be closed December 18-27th.
 I want to wish you all a very warm, happy and healthy Christmas and New Year!